-The World Trade Organization (WTO) is an intergovernmental organization whose main function is to ensure that global trade flows freely and smoothly between nations.
-The WTO is also essentially an alternative dispute or mediation entity providing a platform for member governments to resolve and negotiate trade disputes when they arise.
+The World Trade Organization (WTO) is an intergovernmental organization whose main function is to ensure that global trade between nations flows freely and smoothly.
+If a country is a member of a WTO, its local laws cannot contradict the rules and regulations of the WTO.
+The WTO also serves as a mediator, providing a platform for member governments to resolve and negotiate trade disputes when they arise.

 The WTO rules and regulations currently govern about 96.4% of all world trade.
 At its creation, the World Trade Organization included 125 member countries.
 Today, there are 164 members.
 The WTO also includes dozens of observers, which include not only countries but also intergovernmental organizations such as the United Nations, the World Bank, and the European Free Trade Organization (EFTA).

 Member Countries of the World Trade Organization (WTO):

 The World Trade Organization was born out of the General Agreement on Tariffs and Trade (GATT) of 1947.
 The GATT was a legal agreement, signed by 23 countries, which eliminated or reduced quotas, tariffs, and subsidies, with the hope that minimizing barriers to international trade would boost economic recovery after World War II.
 The GATT would lead to the creation of the World Trade Organization on January 1, 1995.

 The WTO is viewed as having pros and cons.
 Supporters believe the WTO is beneficial to business and the global economy because it lowers barriers to trade and mediates trade disputes between member countries.
 Skeptics, however, believe that WTO widens the global wealth gap and undermines the principals of organic democracy, which ultimately harms domestic communities and human rights.